The African Queen: Differences from the novel

 In the novella, Charlie and Rose fail in their attempt to sink the Königin Luise as the message in the book is: "What appears to be an impossible mission for a private citizen is shown to be just that--it remains a job best left for the professionals".
 The Königin Luise is instead sunk in a lake battle by a Royal Navy gunboat as Rose and Charlie watch from the shore.
 The film presented the efforts of Charlie and Rose in a more favorable light as their struggle to bring The African Queen to the lake causes the sinking of the Königin Luise, and the Royal Navy gunboat does not appear in the film.
 In the novella, the character of Charlie was British; in the film, he becomes Canadian to accommodate Bogart's American accent.

-In 1915, there was a successful expedition commanded by Geoffrey Spicer-Simson where the British dragged two Royal Navy gunboats across the African wilderness to Lake Tanganyika to challenge German naval mastery of the lake, which served as the inspiration for the novella.
+In 1915, there was a successful expedition commanded by Geoffrey Spicer-Simson during which the British dragged two Royal Navy gunboats across the African wilderness to Lake Tanganyika to challenge German naval mastery of the lake, which served as the inspiration for the novella.
 C. S. Forester, the author of The African Queen, did not focus on the story of the real life expedition—which he incorporated into his novella, as the Royal Navy gunboat in the book is clearly supposed to be one of the two real life gunboats—largely because of the tremendous suffering endured by the African porters who had to drag the two gunboats across the wilderness, an aspect of the expedition that Forester did not wish to dwell upon.

 During the campaign in East Africa, the German forces were quite ruthless in forcibly conscripting Africans to work as porters; seizing animals and food for themselves; and in carrying out a scorched earth strategy meant to deny the pursuing British forces the use of the countryside.
-Barker wrote that the heroic way that the crew of the Königin Luise go down fighting in the book "cancelled" out the brutal behavior of the German forces earlier while in the film the sinking of the Königin Luise is the just punishment of the German characters.
-Both the book and the film accurately depict the scorched earth tactics of the German Schutztruppe, which had a devastating effect on the African peoples as thousands of Africans starved to death as a result of the destruction of crops and farm animals.
+Barker wrote that the heroic way that the crew of the Königin Luise go down fighting in the book "cancelled" out the brutal behavior of the German forces earlier, while in the film the sinking of the Königin Luise is the just punishment of the German characters.
+Both the book and the film accurately depict the scorched earth tactics of the German Schutztruppe, which had a devastating effect on the African peoples, as thousands of Africans starved to death as a result of the destruction of crops and farm animals.
 However, the focus in both the film and the book is on the white characters, and both the film and book treat the Africans as mere extras in the story.

 Despite the fact that both the book and the film are set in the Great Lakes region of Africa, there are no important African characters in either the book or the film.
 Both the book and the film present Africa as an exotic and dangerous locale where white people have adventure and romance, with the Africans themselves just in the background.